Best Base for Asphalt Driveway and Parking Lots: Crushed Stone, Sub-Base Depth, Soil, Drainage, and Compaction

-Why the base matters more than the asphalt
+Why does the base matter more than the asphalt?

-NAPA's longitudinal pavement studies consistently show that 80% of premature failures trace to base preparation.
-Two driveways with identical 3-inch HMA can have 10× different lifespans based solely on base quality.
+NAPA's longitudinal pavement studies consistently show that most premature failures trace to base preparation, drainage, and compaction.
+Two driveways with identical 3-inch HMA can have 10x different lifespans based solely on base quality.
 The base does three structural jobs:

 - Load distribution —spreads tire and axle loads across a wider area of subgrade